Chart Color Schemes

 East Fremantle has a typical household mix, with a lower-than-average median household size

-Family households account for 70.6% of all households, including 33.8% couples with children, 27.2% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 29.4%, with lone person households at 26.6% and group households comprising 2.9%.
-The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 70.6% of all households, comprising 33.8% couples with children, 27.2% couples without children, and 8.7% single parent families.
+Non-family households make up the remaining 29.4%, with lone person households at 26.6% and group households comprising 2.9% of the total.
+The median household size of 2.5 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households